Skip to content

 It first checks whether you have assigned a template to the related node.
 If so, uses the assigned template for parameter matching.
 If no template has been assigned to the related node, it checks parameters names against all existing parameter names in the database and assigns a system-generated, structuring template automatically.

-If CoBaseKRM detects any mismatched parameter names in the selected files for upload, a status of Mismatch is displayed beside each mismatched parameter name.
+If CoBaseKRM detects any unmatched parameter names in the selected files for upload, a status of No Match is displayed beside each unmatched parameter name.

-For each mismatched parameter name, you are required to choose from resolve actions for mismatched parameter names to harmonize them with existing parameter names before you are allowed to complete the upload.
+For each unmatched parameter name, you are required to choose from resolve actions for unmatched parameter names to harmonize them with existing parameter names before you are allowed to complete the upload.

 Pause or resume parameter matching